-The study examined 14 variables related to the stability of college-aged students who had been subject to a divorce in their growing up years.
-These measures included the amount of college education contributions from their families, measures of their emotional adjustment, their level of hostility toward their parents, their romantic and friendship choices, their overall personal health, and their life satisfaction.
+The 2003 study examined 14 variables related to the stability of college-aged students who had been subject to a divorce as children.
+They looked at outcomes like the amount of college education contributions from their families, their emotional adjustment, level of hostility toward their parents, their romantic and friendship choices, overall personal health, and life satisfaction.

-- Students in the study had better overall rapport with their parents when both were located close by than when one was located at least an hour away from the children.
+- Students who participated in the study reported better overall rapport with their parents when both were located close by than when one was located at least an hour away from the children